aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 | IOR, random, small-transaction, N to N , reads and writes  |    [`IOR test 3.d`](README.ior.N10.md#iii-required-runs)     |    read and write IOPS |    [`qos2_example_script.sh`](QoS_scripts/qos2_example_script.sh) |
 | mdtest, shared directory, creates   |    [`mdtest 1.e`](README.mdtest.N10.md#ii-required-runs) |    write IOPS |     [`qos3_example_script.sh`](QoS_scripts/qos3_example_script.sh) |

-# II.
+# III.
 Running the QSS Only Benchmarks

 For each of the test workloads, there is an annotated Slurm batch script in the [`QoS_Scripts`](Qos_Scripts) directory.
-Each script has marked where offeror should, if possible, insert commands to set and unset QoS settings.
+There are comments in each script indicating where QoS settings would need to be set and unset.
+These scripts are provided to illustrate the steps required to complete the benchmarks.
+The offeror, however, is free to implement their own solution.

 # IV.
 Results